ytakefuji/pypi_executable_package/README.md

 )
 </pre>

-# setup.py can create build and dist folders:
+# setup.py can automatically create a build folder and a dist folder.:
 <pre>
-dist and build folders can be automatically generated:
+A dist folder and a build folder can be automatically generated by the following command:
 $ python setup.py sdist bdist_wheel

 egg file in build folder can be automatically generated: